Mario Tennis: Reception

 Dutch magazine Power Unlimited gave the N64 version a score of 9.1 out of 10, calling it very addictive, especially with four players.

 Mario Tennis sold over 200,000 copies within two weeks of its release.
 It became the eighth best selling Game Boy Color game in Japan, with 357,987 copies sold.

+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences honored Mario Tennis with the "Console Family" award.